Chief Executive Officer

 Joshua is responsible for print design and web design (greatercea.org, gchelp.org, and gcpace.org) and maintains the Energy Alliance’s Social Media presence on Facebook, Google+, Twitter, LinkedIn, Pinterest, YouTube, and Home Energy Pros.

 Josh was raised in a small town in Maine and came to Cincinnati to study jazz bass at the University of Cincinnati College-Conservatory of Music, and later studied graphic design at Cincinnati State Technical and Community College.
 Josh spends his spare time performing in jazz and bluegrass bands and donating graphic design to good causes.

 Michael Robinson, BPI BA, EP, & WHALCI, QCI, HES Assessor

 Michael Robinson has worked in the field of energy conservation and energy efficiency for over 16 years.
 He started his work in this field while residing in the Washington D.C.
 There he served as first an Auditor and Inspector then later a Program Manager for the city’s many energy efficiency and conservation initiatives.
 Michael also worked for the D.C.
 Public Schools educating high school students on the skills and methods needed to become qualified energy auditors.

-Michael moved to Cincinnati 11 years ago and has worked for organizations such as People Working Cooperatively and the Cincinnati Public Schools.
+Michael moved to Cincinnati in 1998 and has worked for organizations such as People Working Cooperatively and Cincinnati Public Schools.
 He also operated his own energy auditing business “Consersave”.

 Michael resides in Wyoming, Ohio with his wife and two college age sons and a daughter who is attending graduate school in California.